hossamnasser938/JavaScript-Essential-Training-Course-Documentation/3. Working with data/working_with_data.md

 x = 5;
 console.log("x = " + x);
 ```
 Here I did not declare x but assigned it a value of 5.
 In this case JS will say "Ok, I will define it for you".
-However. this will introduce a problem because this variable will be defined with scope **global**.
+However, this will introduce a problem because this variable will be defined with scope **global**.

 ## Data types in JavaScript
-* We have six **primitive* data types in JS:
+* We have six **primitive** data types in JS:
     * numeric.
     * string.
     * boolean.